Ferrari 250 GT Lusso: Development

 Unusually brief for a Ferrari model, GTL's production began in 1962 and ended August 1964.
 According to a longstanding American expert on Ferrari, Peter Coltrin, the construction of the 250 GT Lusso must have begun soon after the presentation of the prototype of the Paris Motor Show.

 Although it was not intended to compete, the 250 GT Lusso made a few appearances in several sporting events in 1964 and 1965, such as the Targa Florio and the Tour de France.
-The final iteration of the 250 GT series, 351 copies of GT Lusso were produced before being replaced by the Ferrari 275 GTB.
+The final iteration of the 250 GT series, 351 examples of GT Lusso were produced before being replaced by the Ferrari 275 GTB.
 (Note nomenclature change due to increase in engine cylinder capacity.)
 Originally sold for $13,375, the 250 GT Lusso saw sales in 2021-2022 between $1.2 million to $2.1 million.

 External appearance

 Using certain aesthetic and aerodynamic features of the 250 GT and 250 GTO, Pininfarina led the design of the 250 GT Lusso, regarded by many as one of the most beautiful Ferraris ever made; it attracted notable personalities of that time, such as Steve McQueen and Eric Clapton.

 As usual, the company Carrozzeria Scaglietti was responsible for the manufacturing of the body.
 The body was made of steel with the exception of the doors, boot lid, and bonnet, which were made of aluminium.
 The stern of the body featured a small integrated spoiler; the 250 GTL became the first Ferrari to incorporate such aerodynamic appendages, concluding with an abrupt Kammback rear.

 The short rear is also characterized by a bezel that slopes down to the "tail" of the car.
 The glazed surfaces, including the rear window and triangular quarter windows, provided good visibility.
 The 250 GTL came with four round headlights in the front with the exception of a few versions, like an early London show car s/n 4335GT, that was used by Battista Pininfarina himself, featuring two covered headlights and an elongated nose section, like on previous style Ferraris.
 Numerous details of the body are unique to the 250 GT Lusso, such as the rectangular air vent placed on the hood, curved wings, and chrome bumpers, which were mainly decorative and positioned vertically beneath the indicator lights.